Robpol86/robpol86.com/docs/posts/2025/2025-07-14-truenas-scale-beelink-slots-tool.md

         }
     ' "/sys/block/$device/device/device/firmware_node/path")"
     # Besides slot numbers I'm also showing the PCIe generation and width.
 One
-    # of the NVMe slots on the Me Mini has two lanes instead of one.
+    # of the NVMe slots on the ME Mini has two lanes instead of one.
 We can show
     # this in the TrueNAS UI.
 The PCIe generation is shown as the link speed.
     address="$(head -1 "/sys/block/$device/device/address")"
     # If you're running this script manually you'll need sudo because of this